Jakobbradford/Monte-Carlo-Poker-Sim/README.md

 Dynamic Deck Management: Ensures accurate card dealing and reshuffling for simulations.
 Scalable Simulations: Configurable for different numbers of opponents and iterations.
 Command-Line Interface: Intuitive user input and clear output for easy interaction.
-This project highlights skills in object-oriented programming, probability simulation, and algorithmic problem-solving, making it an excellent addition to any portfolio focused on Python development and game logic.